 A really early start to the morning will find you admiring the piece de resistance – the Angkor Wat.
 After viewing the sunrise behind the massive temple complex, take in a guided tour of the temple – prepare to be stunned!

-Drive to the Roluos group of monuments from the 9th Century which showcase the “Classic period of Khmer Art” Roluos is the name of the village and the site of an ancient center of Khmer civilization known as Hariharalaya meaning the “abode of Hari (Visnu) and Hara (Siva)”.
+Drive to the Roluos group of monuments from the 9th Century which showcase the “Classic period of Khmer Art” Roluos is the site of an ancient center of Khmer civilization known as Hariharalaya meaning the “abode of Hari (Visnu) and Hara (Siva)”

 Ask a lot of questions – the devil is in the details here.
 Indians will find lots of interesting similarities and difference in the depiction of tales from the Ramayana.